Trading in protected plants

 The protected plants regulatory framework focuses on protecting those species that face real risks.
 In the case of trading protected plants, this means regulating activities affecting native plants that are:

-- threatened species (i.e. those native plants listed as endangered or vulnerable) and near threatened species under the Nature Conservation Act 1992
+- threatened species (i.e. those native plants listed as critically endangered, endangered or vulnerable) and near threatened species under the Nature Conservation Act 1992 (the Act)

 - special least concern species (i.e. least concern plant species subject to harvesting pressure because of their commercial value or their special characteristics (e.g. being slow growing or slow to reproduce).